Xeverous/the_website/website/pages/cpp/utility/cheatsheets.rst

       - ``a += b``
       - 2
       - RtL
-      - member
+      - recommended member
       -
     * - 16
       - compound assignment by difference
       - ``a -= b``
       - 2
       - RtL
-      - member
+      - recommended member
       -
     * - 16
       - compound assignment by product
       - ``a *= b``
       - 2
       - RtL
-      - member
+      - recommended member
       -
     * - 16
       - compound assignment by quotient
       - ``a /= b``
       - 2
       - RtL
-      - member
+      - recommended member
       -
     * - 16
       - compound assignment by remainder
       - ``a %= b``
       - 2
       - RtL
-      - member
+      - recommended member
       -
     * - 16
       - compound assignment by bitwise left shift
       - ``a <<= b``
       - 2
       - RtL
-      - member
+      - recommended member
       -
     * - 16
       - compound assignment by bitwise right shift
       - ``a >>= b``
       - 2
       - RtL
-      - member
+      - recommended member
       -
     * - 16
       - compound assignment by bitwise AND
       - ``a &= b``
       - 2
       - RtL
-      - member
+      - recommended member
       -
     * - 16
       - compound assignment by bitwise XOR
       - ``a ^= b``
       - 2
       - RtL
-      - member
+      - recommended member
       -
     * - 16
       - compound assignment by bitwise OR
       - ``a |= b``
       - 2
       - RtL
-      - member
+      - recommended member
       -
     * - 17
       - comma